jorshali/aws-sam-rest-api-starter/README.md

 - `GET /posts`:  retrieve all Posts
 - `GET /posts/:id`:  retrieve the Post with the given ID

 These service calls retrieve the data found in the DynamoDB table `POST`.
-To customize this service, have a look at the `post-service\app.ts` file.
+To customize this service, have a look at the `post-service\index.ts` file.